 So with all this free time after dinner when you make one pan dinners, what are you doing?
 Something you’re currently watching/reading/playing?

-One Pan Chicken & Potatoes in a Creamy Garlic Sauce
+Are you excited about this One Pan Chicken & Potatoes in a Creamy Garlic Sauce?

 - 5 large potatoes peeled, and chopped